ztwww2222/cfxhttp/docs/en.md

  1. Create a worker and copy-and-paste the source code from [src/index.js](../src/index.js).
  1. Goto worker's config panel, add a routing rule to your new sub-domain. e.g. `sub.your-website.com/*`.

-*If you only use WebSocket transport, then only step 4 is required.*
+*If you don't use XHTTP transport, then only step 4 is required.*

 There are some configurations at the top of the source code.
  * `UUID` Need no explains.